 Standing on a cobblestone path in one of the winding alleyways in Matera, you'd be forgiven for thinking you're on the set of Game of Thrones.
 Once the home of an ancient civilization, Matera is now a top luxury destination in Italy, attracting travelers who are intrigued by its history and enthralled with its curious otherworldly façade.
 Spend a few days in one of the famed cave hotels, and book a treatment at an underground cistern–turned-spa.

-What's your favorite little-known Italian town?
-Share your travel tips below.
+What are your favorite little-known Italian vacations?
+Share your travel tips with the hashtag #MyDomaineTravels.